rackerlabs/rackspace-how-to/content/cloud-files/troubleshooting-cdn-not-refreshing-issues.md

 Use these steps to check the TTL of a container in the Cloud Control Panel:

-1. Click **Rackspace Cloud** in the top title bar.
+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

-2. In the top navigation bar, select **Storage > Files**.
+3. Select **Storage > Files**.

-3. Find the container that you want to check, click the gear icon to the left of its name, and then click **Modify Time to Live (TTL)**.
+4. Find the container that you want to check, click the gear icon to the left of its name, and then click **Modify Time to Live (TTL)**.

     The TTL presents how much time must pass before the CDN checks for new